Merzasphor/MWSE/docs/source/lua/type/tes3gameFile.rst

 ----------------------------------------------------------------------------------------------------

 `author`_ (`string`_)
+    Read-only.
 The file's author.

 `cellName`_ (`string`_)
+    Read-only.
 The current cell, from a save game.

 `currentHealth`_ (`number`_)
+    Read-only.
 The player's health, from a save game.

 `day`_ (`number`_)
+    Read-only.
 The current day, from a save game.

 `daysPassed`_ (`number`_)
+    Read-only.
 The number of days passed, from a save game.

 `description`_ (`string`_)
+    Read-only.
 The description of the file.

 `fileSize`_ (`number`_)
+    Read-only.
 The size of the file.

 `filename`_ (`string`_)
+    Read-only.
 The simple filename.

 `gameHour`_ (`number`_)
+    Read-only.
 The current game hour, from a save game.

 `masters`_ (`table`_)
+    Read-only.
 An array-style table of the tes3gameFiles that this is dependent upon.

 `maxHealth`_ (`number`_)
+    Read-only.
 The player's maximum health, from a save game.

 `modifiedTime`_ (`string`_)
+    Read-only.
 The timestamp that the file was modified.

 `month`_ (`number`_)
+    Read-only.
 The current month, from a save game.

 `path`_ (`string`_)
+    Read-only.
 The path to the file.

 `playerName`_ (`string`_)
+    Read-only.
 The player's name, from a save game.

 `year`_ (`number`_)
+    Read-only.
 The current year, from a save game.

 .. toctree::
     :hidden: